PrestaShop/prestashop.github.io/news/_posts/2020-05-07-productboard-portal-launch.md

 In addition to having an overview of the selected features, commenting and voting, you can submit new ideas.

-A “Submit an idea” button is located in the Portal’s top-right corner.
+A “Submit an idea” button is located in the portal’s top-right corner.
 Click on it and follow the steps.

 ![How to sumbit a new idea on PrestaShop Feedback](/assets/images/2020/05/productboard-new-idea.gif)